ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.hm-rega/README.md

 - Names: Activates the transfer of the plaintext names of the data points from the CCU
 - Favorites: Activates the acquisition and listing of favorites
 - Rooms: Activates the takeover of the rooms and a listing of them
-- Trades: Activates the acquisition of the trades and a listing of the same
+- Trades: Activates the acquisition of trades and a listing of the same

 ### Additional Settings area
 Here the user can decide whether https (encrypted and secure connection) should be used.
 If enabled, the user name and password are required